slaytostay/slaytostay.github.io/rules.md

 ### 2. Other Rules
 1. Allowed to keep any monster drop on task.
 1. Allowed to make use of teleports/toll gates/shortcuts/etc. to reduce time spent in locked areas when moving from area to area.
+1. Clue scroll steps must be completed in unlocked areas.
+  * Clue scroll requirements such as levels, items and quests must be obtained within unlocked areas.
 1. Allowed to do quests which are started in unlocked areas.
   * Quest requirements such as levels and items must be obtained within unlocked areas.
-1. Clue scroll steps must be completed in unlocked areas.
-  * Clue scroll requirements such as levels, items and quests must be obtained within unlocked areas.
+1. If all possible areas from a slayer master are unlocked, I may start quests in locked areas if they unlock new areas for that slayer master.

 ### 3. Areas
 1. An area is 64 by 64 tiles as defined by the game itself.
 (Example map here: [https://explv.github.io](explv.github.io))